ID3D12Device::GetResourceAllocationInfo method (d3d12.h)

 An array of D3D12_RESOURCE_DESC structures that described the resources to get info about.

-Returns a D3D12_RESOURCE_ALLOCATION_INFO structure that provides info about video memory allocated for the specified array of resources.
+A D3D12_RESOURCE_ALLOCATION_INFO structure that provides info about video memory allocated for the specified array of resources.